byui-cse/itm300-course/source/module-02/project-lab.md

 ## Enable SSL

-We'll use openssl to generate a private key that is self signed.
-You'd need to get the certificate signed by a certificate authority and that would require a registered domain name.
-Using nip.io we'll create a pseudo domain name we can use for creating the ssl certificate, but we won't sign it.
+We'll use openssl to generate a private key and a certificate that is self signed.
+For a live website, you'd need to get the certificate signed by a certificate authority and that would require a registered domain name.
+Using nip.io we'll create a pseudo domain name we can use for creating the ssl certificate, but we won't get it signed with a CA.

-Make sure you open port 443 in your security group.

 ```
 sudo dnf install -y openssl mod_ssl